vuejs/vetur/docs/setup.md

 ## Overall

-- Set up a `jsconfig.json` or `tsconfig.json` that `include` all vue files and files that they import from, for example:
+- At project root create a `jsconfig.json` or `tsconfig.json` that `include` all vue files and files that they import from, for example:

 - `jsconfig.json`